-In the previous chapters we explained the methods (see Chapter 3) based the theoretical background, that we established in Chapter 2.
-In this chapter, we present the setups and results from the experiments and simulations, we ran.
-First, we tackle the experiments dedicated to find the epidemiological parameters of β and α in synthetic and real-world data.
-Second, we identify the reproduction number in synthetic and real-world data of Germany.
-Each section, is divided in the setup and the results of the experiments.
+In the preceding chapters, we explained the methods (see Chapter 3) based the theoretical background, that we established in Chapter 2.
+In this chapter present the setups and results from the experiments and simulations, we ran.
+First, we discuss the experiments dedicated to identify the epidemiological parameters of β and α in synthetic and real-world data.
+Second, we examine the reproduction number in synthetic and real-world data of Germany.
+Each section, is divided into a description of the experimental setup and the results.